KETAKISANTOSHNIKURE/DATA_ENGINEER_KETAKI/REALITY.md

 > “Worked on Spark jobs”

 Good ✅:
-> “Built Spark ETL pipeline processing large datasets,
+> “Built and orchestrated Spark ETL pipelines using Airflow,
 > optimized joins and partitions to reduce runtime”

 ---